Key Concepts

 Printer Tags

-Tags are a flexible way to organize and control your print farm:
+Tags are an additional way to organize and control your print farm:

 - Group printers by location ("Upper Rack", "Workshop B", "Office")